 No, the HIPAA Privacy Rule does not include medical record retention requirements.
 State laws generally govern how long medical records are to be retained.
 However, the HIPAA Privacy Rule does require that covered entities apply appropriate administrative, technical, and physical safeguards to protect the privacy of medical records and other protected health information (PHI) for whatever period such information is maintained by a covered entity, including through disposal.
 See 45 CFR 164.530(c).

 It is crucial to remember that where and how long you keep records on file is an important component of your compliance policy.

 Suggestions for Retaining Records:

 - Scan patient records into an electronic format.
 Don’t use EHR?
 No problem.
 Utilize paper files only for the most recent day-to-day use.
-Scan any completed episodes of care, along with any other records to a network drive, or other device that is backed up regularly.
+Scan any completed episodes of care, along with any other records to a network drive, or other device that is backed up regularly and encrypted.

 - Exclude insurance information from patient files (such as EOBs).
 File these in a daily bundle style format with other important documents such as sign-in sheets, deposit tickets, daily EOB postings, credit card vouchers, etc. None of these items should be contained within the patient records.
 For the sake of saving space and organization purposes, this information should be filed by date, and periodically archived.
 You may opt to eventually scan and shred these as well.

 A compliance policy that describes how you handle each aspect of the retention and destruction of patient records is a must have for every office.
 It should be included in your HIPAA and OIG Compliance Policy Manuals.